i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/flamingo-carotene-modules.md

-# How to Carotene Module
+# How to Flamingo Carotene Module
 This is a guide to understand how the modules work and how you can develop and use your own ones.

 ## Modules for Tooling